StimpyDev/EconomyCraft/README.md

 > ⚠️ Fork of EconomyCraft that improves server performance, translate most things to (dutch), add few qol stuff, like /eco reload to reload the prices.json without needing to restart the server.
+This fork also removes the /daily command.

 # EconomyCraft